Wyvil Primary School

 - Schools that have close partnerships with the range of world class organisations on our doorstep, such as the Royal Festival Hall and the Southbank Centre, Royal Society of Arts, University of Roehampton, London South Bank University, King’s College London University, St Thomas’ University Medical School and the Engineering Development Trust.

 - Excellent access to employment opportunities once qualified through our network of Lambeth Schools.
-90% of our trainee cohort 2018-19 have gone on to secure NQT positions in Lambeth schools.
+90% of our trainee cohort in 2019 went on to secure NQT positions in Lambeth schools.

 Training with disabilities and other needs

 - The majority of our schools have lifts and step free access to teaching spaces.

 - We ask all candidates shortlisted for interview to complete a declaration of health form, which enables us, in partnership with the University, to provide bespoke support to trainees with additional health needs

 - In the past we have provided additional time in interview tests for trainees with specific needs.